I’m sure you’ve thought of owning and learning how to play a harp (that’s why you’re here, right?).

 - Some of the levers are too close to the strings

-Another thing I commend is that the harp is lightweight yet very strong, enough to last for a lot of practices!
+Another thing I commend is that the harp is lightweight yet very strong, enough to last for a lot of practice!
 Nothing looks or feels cheap with this, and it’s perfect for beginners who want to work their way up with the harp.

 - Solidly built with pegs for a strap